 onsored and funded by Alnylam

 Alnylam Pharmaceuticals is responsible for the funding and content of this piece.

 This document is intended for the general public in Europe, Middle East and Africa with the purpose of health promotion, disease prevention and providing advice to help understand the disease development and to help improve quality of life.
 Nothing in this piece constitutes individual medical advice.
 Individuals are advised to consult their physician or other appropriate healthcare professional (HCP) for a correct diagnosis and management of the disease.
 All illustrations are by Alnylam.
-No information on Alnylam's medicinal products is included in this material.
-Consent received from each nation and careeiver presented in this piece.
-ASI-CFMFA-00240.
-October 2021
+Consent received from each patient and caregiver presented in this piece.
+AS1-CEMEA-00240 March 2024

-Sponsored and funded by 3
+Sponsored and funded by 3 🖌 Alnylam

 Speaking to my family

 Start by saying AHP is real.

 Explain that most people with AHP don't have symptoms, but some experience acute attacks, chronic attacks, and long-term complications.

 Encourage them to be genetically tested so they can make informed decisions.

-Veronica, AHP Patient and Advocate, AEP Resources and information
+Veronica, AHP Patient and Advocate, AEP

+Resources and information